 That was a good thing, no?

 In a way, Gosia and I were very ambivalent about the festival, in terms of if that was and what we wanted to do as a career.
 For me, I had my writing as well.
 Sometimes I found it quite frustrating that I didn’t have the headspace to write because it’s an important part of my life.
 And I don’t have too much time to do it these days.
 But I think this ambivalence was good in a way because it meant that we would take risks that we wouldn’t necessarily have taken otherwise.
-It’s always obviously good to take risks, and it’s easy to fall into a trap of not doing that.
-But because we had ambivalence about whether or not we wanted to do it long term, it worked out.
+It’s always obviously good to take risks when programming a fesetival, and it’s easy to fall into a trap of not doing that.

 Do you still feel that ambivalence now?

-I still have it because I’m still not writing.
-I did finish a new book actually.
-But I haven’t published it yet.
-It took quite a few years because I was writing it basically when I was back in Australia.
-It’s quite funny, it reversed in a way.
+Yes, because I’m still not writing much.
+I did finish a new book actually, but I haven’t published it yet.
+It took quite a few years because I was mostly writing it when back in Australia.
+It’s quite funny, how things have reversed.
 I moved to Kraków from Australia to write, and now I do most of my writing when I’m back in Australia.

 What’s the book about?